takau-jp/push_swap/README.md

 ### checker

-- **The main goal or problem it solves**
+- **The main goal**
-  - The purpose is to check whether the sorting is completed using the operations entered from standard input.
+  - The goal is to check whether the sorting is completed using the operations entered from standard input.

 ---